 In its naturally curly state, your hair will appear shorter than it actually is when it’s stretched out… that’s just the nature of textured hair!
 Basically, curly/kinky hair just wants to stay the way it is.
-So no matter how much you stretch it or manipulate it - and it’ll pretty much do what you want with the help ofstyling products and hair tools - to help you show off more of your actual length, over time, the moisture in the air will cause the hair to contract or curl up, reverting it to its natural state.
-And this is what makes us “lose” some of that length.
+It will do pretty much whatever you want with the help of styling products and hair tools, but no matter how much you stretch it or manipulate it to help you show off more of your actual length.
+Over time, the moisture in the air will cause the hair to revert it to its natural state, and this is what makes us “lose” some of that length.

-Naturally, the tighter the curl, the more shrinkage you will experience and the shorter your hair will appear.
-So it’s no wonder why shrinkage is such an issue mostly among the kinky and coily-haired ladies.
+Naturally, the tighter the curl, the more shrinkage you will experience, and the shorter your hair will appear.
+So it’s no wonder that shrinkage is such an issue mostly among the kinky- and coily-haired ladies.
 But contrary to the general hatred shrinkage has been getting for years, it’s actually more of a blessing than a curse!

 Shrinkage is a natural and beautiful trait unique to textured hair.
-The fact that it can be shoulder length one day then cropped up to our ears the next is simply amazing!
-But aside from the fun and aesthetics of our kinky manes, shrinkage, believe it or not, means that your hair has a measure of health.
+The fact that it can be shoulder length one day, then cropped up to our ears the next is simply amazing!
+But aside from the fun and aesthetics of our kinky manes, shrinkage – believe it or not – means that your hair is healthy.

-Shrinkage is going to happen, no getting around that!
-BUT, we understand.
+Shrinkage is going to happen, there’s no getting around that!
+But we understand.
 Shrinkage is definitely not your friend when you’ve spent hours on a bomb twist-out or some other stretched look.
-For one thing, products heavy in humectants like glycerin have a high chance of bringing on shrinkage because they attract moisture to the hair.
-But you can try applying a gel to your wash n go's or twist sets to not only give you definition but to keep the hair in place.
+One thing you should keep in mind when trying to avoid shrinkage is that products heavy in humectants like glycerin have a high chance of bringing back the curls because they attract moisture to the hair.
+Instead, you can try applying a gel to your wash-and-go styles or twist sets to not only give you definition, but also keep the hair in place.